projectcontour/contour/examples/README.md

 # examples

-This directory contains example code for both installing Contour Envoy. also for setting up various extensions and other pieces of software that may help with running Contour.
+This directory contains example code for installing Contour and Envoy.

-Most of the directories contain a complete set of Kubernetes YAML that can be applied to a cluster.
-This section describes the purpose of each directory, and inside each directory is a README.md that describes the details.
+Most subdirectories contain a complete set of Kubernetes YAML that can be applied to a cluster.
+This section describes the purpose of each subdirectory.

 ## [`contour`](./contour/README.md)

 This is the recommended example installation of Contour.
 It will deploy Contour into a Deployment, and Envoy into a Daemonset.
 The gRPC communication is secured with certificates.
-A `LoadBalancer` Service is creatd to expose Envoy to your upstream load balancer provider.
+A `LoadBalancer` Service is created to expose Envoy to your cloud provider's load balancer.

 ## [`contour-dev`](./contour-dev/README.md)

-This is an example installation of Contour, designed for local development or other trial use.
+This is an example installation of Contour, designed for local development.
-It will deploy a single Pod that runs a Contour and an Envoy container.
+It will deploy a single Pod containing Contour and Envoy containers.

 ## `common`

-The YAML fragments that are common across multiple examples.
+YAML fragments that are common across multiple examples.
 Not for applying to a Kubernetes cluster directly.

 ## `example-workload`